 You're going skiing/snowboarding?
 Yes!
 Good for you!
 Ski holidays are so much fun in so many ways but they can also be a bit of a nightmare to prepare and pack for if you've never actually gone on one before.
 If you don't have a good friend who is a seasoned skier or snowboarder to ask, consider me that person.
-I've compiled a list of the really essential things you need to pack for your first winter sports trip.
-I've also pitched in with some personal experience and advice about the kind of items these should be, as well as giving you a few ideas for non-essential but possibly very useful things to have as a first time skier or snowboarder.
+I've compiled a list of the really essential things you need to take for your first winter sports trip.
+In this ski trip packing list, I've also thrown in some personal experience and advice about the kind of items these should be, as well as giving you a few ideas for non-essential but possibly very useful things to have as a first time skier or snowboarder.
 And check out this post if you want some general advice for your first ski or snowboard trip,

 (P.S.
 If you're also travelling with kids, check out this packing list specifically for a toddler's first ski trip, and you can also have a look at this post with advice for preparing for your first snowsports trip with a toddler.)

 Your ultimate ski trip packing list... and where to buy it all!